Home Articles Top 10 Must-Have Tech Gadgets for Architecture Students to Boost Creativity and Efficiency

 2. XP-Pen Deco Pro: Offers a wide working area and is budget-friendly.

-3. Huion Kamvas Pro 16: Features a full-laminated screen that reduces parallax and boasts excellent color accuracy.
+3. Huion Kamvas Pro 16: Features a full-laminated screen that reduces parallax and offers strong color accuracy.

 4. Apple iPad Pro with Apple Pencil: Combines portability with powerful performance and supports a wide range of design apps.